dominicsonllc/weather/README.md

 * With your browser go to http://localhost:3000
 * Enter a US address with the zipcode at the end (or just a zipcode will do)
 * It will generate a screenshot of the weather
-* If you go back and re-enter an address with the same zipcode, it will show the cache.
+* If you go back and re-enter an address with the same zipcode, it will show the cache

 -Dominic S
-408.585.5555